passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 Force-sensitives.
 But there’s many others, although I don’t know if the names or groups who I was told lived in Rim are still the same now.
 The Witches of Dathomir.
 The Jedaa’i of Idar.
 The Baran Do sages.
 The paladins.
 The various Walker families.
+Naha, er... something.
+The Beatific Siblings.
 The Guardians of the Whills.
 The Sith, of course.
 And the Jedi of Ossus.
 That’s only the few I remember from lessons, though.
 That’s only organised groups, though.
 Most of us are unaffiliated, with only basic training to not be overwhelmed and respect privacy, and that’s what I find disturbing about your story.”

 “Because we don’t have any Force-sensitives.”
 He was looking troubled now.
 “You didn’t _get the news_ like we did, your… entire population of Force-sensitives